CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 Few lines below declaration of ``cellField``, which as we know is an instance of  ``WatchableField3D<CellG *>`` we find the declaration of containers associated with Energy function calculations.
 At this point we remind that the essence of Cellular Potts Model is in calculating **change of energy of the system due to randomly chosen lattice perturbation** (change of the single pixel).
-Pointers energy functions objects are stored inside ``Potts3D`` object as follows:
+Pointers to energy functions objects are stored inside ``Potts3D`` object as follows:

 .. code-block:: cpp